On the day of your exam, you might be allowed to wear your own clothes if they are loose and have not any metal latches.

 You should tell the technologist on the off chance that you have medical or electronic devices in the body.
 These items may interfere with the exam to potentially create a hazard, depending on their type & the strength of the MRI magnet.
 Please always consult your doctor to understand if MRI is a good fit for you.
-See article on MRI risks.
-Some devices may require a short period of time after placement before being safe for the scans:
+See

 - Metal screws, pins or surgical staples

 - Artificial heart valves